INFJ — The Sage

 Work

-Thrives in counseling, teaching, writing, design, or mission-driven fields
+- Thrives in counseling, teaching, writing, design, or mission-driven fields requiring depth.

-Excellent at mentoring, coaching, or roles that foster growth
+- Excellent at mentoring, coaching, and fostering growth in others.

-Strong at envisioning long-term change and creating roadmaps
+- Strong at envisioning long-term transformation and creating roadmaps toward it.

-Less engaged by environments that feel superficial, chaotic, or overly rigid
+- Less engaged by superficial, chaotic, or rigidly transactional environments.

 Relationships

-Loyal and deeply committed once they open up
+- Loyal and deeply committed once you open up and trust.

-Often nurtures partners and friends with insight and encouragement
+- Often nurtures partners and friends with insight and genuine encouragement.

-May hesitate to share inner struggles, appearing more composed than they feel
+- May hesitate to share your inner struggles, appearing more composed than you feel.

-Needs alone time to recharge but also longs for deep companionship
+- Needs alone time to recharge yet longs for deep companionship.

 Compatibility